 Samantha's training in yoga therapy includes 3 years of assisting master-level teacher Anne Saliou in therapeutic yoga classes for back and neck care, and a year-long apprenticeship with master-level teacher Patricia Sullivan.
 Samantha completed the 500-hour Advanced Studies program at the Iyengar Institute of San Francisco in 2004.

-Samantha has also trained with many other teachers including Aadil Palkivala, Judith Hanson Lasater (restorative yoga teacher and physical therapist), and Gary Kraftsow.
+Samantha has also trained with many other teachers for therapeutic yoga, including Aadil Palkivala, Judith Hanson Lasater (restorative yoga teacher and physical therapist), and Gary Kraftsow.

 Samantha believes that the real purpose of yoga is to bring harmony to our relationship with ourselves and those around us, and to cultivate awareness which is the key to all healing.

-Samantha teaches private yoga sessions and private group classes in San Francisco.
-She has been teaching yoga since 2002 and has been a student of yoga since 1991.
+Samantha has been teaching yoga since 2002 and has been a student of yoga since 1991.

 Robert and Samantha have led retreats in Nepal, Thailand, and New Mexico, as well as at the three practice centers of the San Francisco Zen Center: Tassajara Zen Mountain Center in the mountains near Big Sur, CA, Green Gulch Farm Zen Center in Sausalito, CA, and the Zen Center in Hayes Valley in San Francisco.

 Zen Buddhist Training

 Samantha lived at Tassajara Zen Mountain Center, a Zen Buddhist monastery in the California mountains, for four years of intensive training in Zen Buddhist meditation and daily-life Zen practice.

 After leaving the monastery, Samantha spent a year in Asia studying Yoga and Tibetan Buddhism in India, Nepal and Thailand.

 Samantha's experiences with these teachings taught her about the nature of the mind and the universe, how to to quiet the mind, and how to connect with the life-force that supports and moves through all things.